 Here is the easiest config and process that you can use for SQL Server on Docker and Azure Data Studio.

-Here is the docker-compose.yml file for SQL Server.
+If you want to run it using docker-compose, then here is the docker-compose.yml file for SQL Server.

 version: "3.9" services: sqlserver: image: "mcr.microsoft.com/mssql/server" environment: SA_PASSWORD: "some2Complex7Password" ACCEPT_EULA: "Y" ports: - "1433:1433"